top of page

 Foods like soy, cruciferous vegetables (such as cabbage and broccoli), and related supplements (sulforaphane) can interfere with your iodine uptake.

-Be aware that if you take sulforaphane, you may need more iodine.
+Be aware that taking sulforaphane may increase your need for iodine.

-Additionally, be mindful that altering your salt intake, especially if using iodised salt, may require compensating for lost iodine.
+Additionally, be mindful that altering your salt intake, especially if you use iodised salt, may require compensating for the loss of iodine.

-Also, fluoride, chlorine, and bromine can all interfere with iodine function.
+Additionally, fluoride, chlorine, and bromine (present in water/swimming pools) can all interfere with iodine function.

 Iodine Supplements – Do You Need Them?